ska-telescope/ska-oso-pht-ui/docs/src/LandingPage.rst

 Starting a new Proposal
 ########################

-You need to start by creating an account.
-When you log into the proposal preparation tool (PPT), you will arrive on the landing page.
+You do not need an account to start a proposal but you will need to be signed int to submit your proposal.
+When you get into the proposal preparation tool (PPT), you will arrive on the landing page.

 .. |ico4| image:: /images/landingPageIcons.png